CLRmatchNet: Enhancing Curved Lane Detection with Deep Matching Process: Method

 \subsection{Curves Subset}

-CLRNet exhibited sub-optimal performance in scenarios involving curved lanes, a specific category within the test dataset.
+In our experiments we used the CULane dataset \cite{CULane_F1} that stands as the standard benchmark for lane detection tasks.
+CLRNet exhibited suboptimal performance in scenarios involving curved lanes, a specific category within the test dataset.
 Aware of the need for improvement, we devised a strategy to improve lane detection, especially in these challenging conditions.
-We filtered a specific training dataset consisting of 8,677 images that exclusively feature curved lanes and we trained both MatchNet and CLRmatchNet on this subset.
-First, MatchNet was trained using this sub-dataset, and subsequently, we fine-tuned CLRNet's results using the pre-trained MatchNet on the same sub-dataset.
+We filtered a specific training dataset consisting of 8,677 images that exclusively feature curved lanes, and we trained both MatchNet and CLRmatchNet on this subset.
+First, MatchNet was trained using this subdataset, and subsequently, we fine-tuned CLRNet's results using the pre-trained MatchNet on the same subdataset.
 This approach allowed us to leverage the knowledge learned by MatchNet to further refine CLRNet's performance in the curve section.